Tremé: History

-The square was also an important place of business for slaves, enabling some to purchase their freedom from selling crafts and goods there.
+The square was also an important place of business for enslaved people, enabling some to purchase their freedom from selling crafts and goods there.
 For much of the rest of the 19th century, the square was an open-air market.
 "Creoles of color" brass and symphonic bands gave concerts, providing the foundation for a more improvisational style that would come to be known as "Jazz".
 At the end of the 19th century, the city officially renamed the square "Beauregard Square" after the French Créole Confederate General P.G.T.
 Beauregard, but the neighborhood people seldom used that name.
 In 2011, the city restored the traditional name of "Congo Square".

 In the early 1960s, in an urban renewal project later considered a mistake by most analysts, a large portion of central Tremé was torn down.
 The land stood vacant for some time, then in the 1970s the city created Louis Armstrong Park in the area and named Congo Square within Armstrong Park.
 In 1994, the New Orleans Jazz National Historical Park was established here.

 Musicians from Tremé include Doreen Ketchens, Alphonse Picou, Kermit Ruffins, Troy "Trombone Shorty" Andrews, Lucien Barbarin, and "The King of Treme" Shannon Powell.
 Additionally, comedian Mark Normand grew up in the neighborhood.
 While predominantly African-American, the population has been mixed from the 19th century through to the 21st.
 Jazz musicians of European ancestry such as Henry Ragas and Louis Prima also lived in Tremé.
 Also, Joe's Cozy Corner in Tremé is often considered the birthplace of Rebirth Brass Band, one of the most notable current New Orleans bands.
 Alex Chilton, who led the rock groups Big Star and The Box Tops, lived in Tremé from the early 1990s until his death in 2010.

 During Hurricane Katrina, the Tremé neighborhood suffered minor to moderate flooding.
 In the portion of the neighborhood in from I-10, the water was generally not high enough to damage many of the old raised homes.
 The neighborhood demographics have changed in recent years due to gentrification and the proliferation of short-term rentals such as Airbnb.